Updated: 02/2026

 Consistent with DORS policy and procedures, services may be provided to individuals with a vocational goal involving development and management of their own businesses.
 As specified in federal regulations, all approved employment goals, including self-employment and supported business enterprise goals, must involve work in an integrated, community setting.
 Individuals whose goal is to remain in a sheltered setting are, therefore, ineligible for DORS services, including self-employment services.

-DORS may provide significant financial and technical support to consumers establishing or maintaining a small business consistent with agency policy.
-DORS does not have the resources to support informal "hobby-type" businesses, which are not designed to be a major source of support for the individual, and for supported self-employment, not designed to result in a source of income.
+DORS may provide financial and technical support to consumers establishing or maintaining a small business consistent with agency policy.
+DORS does not have the resources to support informal "hobby-type" businesses which are not designed to be a major source of support for the individual, and for supported self-employment not designed to result in a source of income.

 Supported Business Enterprise is a form of supported self-employment for individuals who require supports to perform the functions of and operate their businesses.
 This may include individuals with significant cognitive or psychiatric disabilities.

-Identification of and funding commitment from an extended service provider is a requirement of this program.
+- Identification of and funding commitment from an extended service provider is a requirement of the Supported Business Enterprise program.

-The consumer is supported by a team to include the consumer, DORS counselor, job coach and RISE representative (when appropriate, as determined by OFS Technical Assistance Branch).
-The team may also include, as appropriate, a case manager, clinician or psychiatrist; family members; advocate; other involved State agency personnel; addictions counselor; and/or housing staff.
+- The consumer is supported by a team to include the consumer, DORS counselor, and job coach (when appropriate, as determined by OFS Technical Assistance Branch).
+The team may also include, as appropriate, case manager, clinician or psychiatrist, family members, advocate, other involved State agency personnel, addictions counselor, and housing staff.

-In instances where this policy refers to the individual or eligible individual, for supported business enterprise this would be the individual and their support person(s).
+- In instances where this policy refers to the consumer, individual, or eligible individual, for Supported Business Enterprise this would be the consumer and their support person(s).

 Minor variances from procedures and policies in this section for individuals in Supported Business Enterprise are noted.
-Consumers who wish to pursue Supported Self-Employment will not be served by the RISE program contractor in the same manner/fashion as consumers pursuing standard Self-Employment.
 Consultation with the OFS Technical Assistance Branch is required to determine appropriate service provision.

 Policies and procedures in this section apply to all DORS consumers with an employment goal of self-employment.
 This includes individuals who are requesting DORS assistance to begin a business or expand a very small business activity into an actual self-employment venture.
 It also applies to those who have an established business who are requesting DORS assistance to enable them to maintain the business, as well as those proposing to purchase an existing business.

-Exceptions to financial and purchase requirements, including any need for vehicle modifications or architectural modifications related to the business, will be considered on an individual basis and require administrative approval (see
+Exceptions to financial and purchase requirements, including any need for vehicle modifications related to the business, will be considered on an individual basis and require administrative approval (see

 RSM 3, Section 1005).
-Exceptions to other policy/procedural requirements (e.g., the requirement to participate in self-employment courses) will be made in consultation with the RISE Program contractor.
+Exceptions to other policy/procedural requirements will be made in consultation with the OFS Technical Assistance Branch.

 1402 Role of DORS